medialab/minet/docs/cli.md

                                 Defaults to `encoding`.
   --error-column ERROR_COLUMN   Name of the CSV column containing a fetch error.
                                 Defaults to `fetch_error`.
-  -g, --glob                    Will interpret given filename as glob patterns
+  -g, --glob                    Will interpret given paths as glob patterns to
-                                to resolve if given.
+                                resolve if given.
   -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
   --mimetype-column MIMETYPE_COLUMN
                                 Name of the CSV column containing file mimetype.